jdrowne/awesome-devops-books/README.md

 * ***HTTP: The Definitive Guide***
 * ***Infrastructure as Code: Managing Servers in the Cloud*** by [@kief](https://github.com/kief).
 The best book in the market that details every major pattern and anti-pattern on how to manage infrastructure properly in the modern world.
 Explains why and what rather than how.
 * ***Terraform: Up & Running*** by [@brikis98](https://github.com/brikis) from [@gruntwork](https://github.com/gruntwork).
 Briefly explains why and what to then dig deep into the how.
 Even though the book is written from a Terraform perspective, it should be read by anyone who manages infrastructure.
+* *** Essential Infrastructure as Code*** by [@joatmon08](https://github.com/joatmon08).
+Book about how to create, test, and deploy infrastructure components in a way that’s easy to scale and share across an entire organization.

 ### Linux
 * ***How Linux Works: What Every Superuser Should Know***